-To stop the warning beeper, press and hold any one of the four control buttons (SET, MODE, ID SET, or ID No.) for about 2 seconds.
+To stop the warning beeper, press and hold any one of the four control buttons (SET, MODE, ID SET, or ID No.) for more than 2 seconds.

-If the low battery voltage indicator and the WARNING lamp flash before leaving shore, charge the battery (page 164).
+If the low battery voltage indicator and the WARNING lamp flash before leaving shore, charge the battery (page 204).
 If the indicator still flashes after charging, see your Honda PWC dealer.